-The solution is to offer alternatives – integrated and cohesive networks for walking, cycling and public transport networks – so that people who are willing to ‘have a go’ with other modes are able to, thus freeing up space for those who need to drive.
+The solution is to offer alternatives – integrated and cohesive networks for walking, cycling and public transport – so that people who are willing to ‘have a go’ with other modes are able to, thus freeing up space for those who need to drive.
 In other words, investing in walking, cycling and public transport will help make Yarra better for drivers.
 These improved alternatives can be introduced alongside demand responsive driving charges and demand responsive parking charges, to help ‘flatten the peak hour curve’.
 In addition, mandating parking maximums for new developments will help slow the growth of peak hour traffic.

 How other modes can help